python-websockets/websockets/README.rst

 -----------------------------------

-* If you prefer callbacks over coroutines: ``websockets`` was created to provide the best corountine-based API to manage WebSocket connections in Python.
+* If you prefer callbacks over coroutines: ``websockets`` was created to provide the best coroutine-based API to manage WebSocket connections in Python.
 Pick another library for a callback-based API.
 * If you're looking for a mixed HTTP / WebSocket library: ``websockets`` aims at being an excellent implementation of :rfc:`6455`: The WebSocket Protocol